kobotoolbox/kobotoolbox-org-v2/_posts/2021-03-26-the-syrian-refugee-crisis-in-lebanon-and-how-kobotoolbox-is-aiding-humanitarian-efforts.md

 ---
-title: The Syrian Refugee Crisis in Lebanon and how KoBoToolbox is aiding humanitarian efforts
+title: The Syrian Refugee Crisis in Lebanon and how KoboToolbox is aiding humanitarian efforts
 date: 26-03-2021
 author: Joshua Beretta
 summary: Despite shifting global attention toward the COVID-19 pandemic